fuzzylabs/matcha/docs/getting-started.md

 matcha destroy
 ```

-> Note that this command is irreversible will remove all the resources deployed by `matcha provision` including the resource group, so make sure you save any data you wish to keep before running this command.
+> Note: that this command is irreversible will remove all the resources deployed by `matcha provision` including the resource group, so make sure you save any data you wish to keep before running this command.
+>
+> You may also notice that an additional resource has appeared in Azure called 'NetworkWatcherRG' (if it wasn't already there).
+This is a resource that is automatically provisioned by Azure in each region when there is in-coming traffic to a provisioned resource and isn't controlled by Matcha.
+More information can be found [here](https://learn.microsoft.com/en-us/azure/network-watcher/network-watcher-monitoring-overview) on how to manage or remove this resource.